Springer Spaniel health problems

 Controlling a dog’s diet, exercise and pain relief are all ways to give a dog suffering from this condition a relatively normal life.

-To prevent dogs from developing elbow and hip dysplasia, it’s important not to breed from a dog who has this condition, provide them with age-appropriate exercise, and a healthy diet from the start.
+To prevent dogs from developing elbow and hip dysplasia, provide them with age-appropriate exercise and a healthy diet from the start.
+It’s important that dogs who have this condition are not bred from.

 Springers can suffer from a painful inflammation of the long bones in the legs called Eosinophilic Panosteitis.
 It usually starts around six to ten months of age and shifts from leg to leg.
 Diagnoses can be made on examination and X-ray.
 It usually causes no permanent damage but does require pain medication.
 Rehabilitation exercises may also be required.